 Athletes with decreasing T:C ratios should talk with their coaches to:

 - Be open and honest about how they feel both before, during and after an intense training session or event.

 If an athlete succumbs to overtraining syndrome, it can take weeks to months to recover – so you can see the value in spotting it early.

-This test is most useful for male athlete as testosterone levels are higher and at a level where the ratio can be viewed with clarity.
+This test is most useful for male athletes as testosterone levels are higher and at a level where the ratio can be viewed with clarity.
 Women have far lower levels of testosterone than men and so it’s very difficult to see changes in the ratio in a statistically relevant way.
-Women who are struggling with performance can monitor both their hormones and nutrient levels and discuss these finding with their coaches.
+Women who are struggling with performance can monitor both their hormones and nutrient levels and discuss these findings with their coaches.